RegimA-Zone/skincare-agent-orchestrator/README.md

 - Demonstrates the use of the Healthcare Agent Orchestrator for solving complex tasks.
 - Facilitates modular and scalable agent-based solutions for diverse healthcare needs.
 - Provides tools for creating and managing specialized agents for specific tasks.
-- Showcases the application of multmodal AI in healthcare scenarios.
+- Showcases the application of multimodal AI in healthcare scenarios.
 - Supports adding your own data for agents to process and analyze.
 - Integrates with Copilot Studio through Microsoft Cloud for Healthcare.
 - Enables integration with Microsoft Teams for collaborative workflows.
-- Highlights interoperability with Azure services and specalized healthcare AI models such as [CxrReportGen](https://ai.azure.com/explore/models/CxrReportGen/version/7/registry/azureml).
+- Highlights interoperability with Azure services and specalized healthcare AI models such as [CXRReportGen](https://aka.ms/cxrreportgenmodelcard).

 ## Solution Architecture
 ![Solution Architecture](media/architecture.png)